 Did you know that over 500 micro-cap companies pay dividends?
 This allows you to earn income while you wait for a dividend stock to rise in price as it grows its sales and earnings.
 This compares to larger companies that pay dividends that may just find it harder to grow because they are just too big to experience above average growth.
 We like to look for dividend paying stocks that are reaching a growth inflection point in sales and earning by applying a concept we call GPR, or GeoInvesting Power Ranking.

 The GPR ranks stocks by the number of consecutive quarters of growth in sales and earnings that we expect a company to achieve.
 The higher the GPR, the more confident we become that a micro-cap stock can achieve returns that beat the market if our financial analysis leads us to believe that the stock is undervalued.
-However, the stock must meet our tier one quality standards for consideration as a potential buy.
-Tier one characteristics include things such as:
+However, our core strategy is to buy stocks that meet our tier one quality standards, which are:

 The Cons of Micro-Cap Investing